AT&T Senior Plans: Phones and Discounts for Seniors

 - No data throttling: Unlike popular providers such as Mint Mobile, AT&T won’t slow your data speeds after meeting usage thresholds.

-- Discounts for AARP members: Regardless of the state you live in, AARP members can get 10% off their monthly bill when signing up for AT&T’s Unlimited Elite plan.
-Florida AARP members can switch from another network and get $100 in statement credits.
+- Discounts for AARP members: Regardless of your state, AARP members can get $10 per line off their monthly bills when signing up for AT&T’s best unlimited plans.

 AT&T Cons

-- Limited availability: AT&T’s Unlimited 55+ plans are currently only available to those with a Florida billing address.
-Similar to Verizon, AT&T requires seniors living outside of Florida to select other more costly unlimited plans.
+- Limited availability: AT&T’s Unlimited 55+ plans are only available to those with a Florida billing address.
+Like Verizon, AT&T requires seniors outside of Florida to select other, more costly unlimited plans.

-- Higher up-front costs: While they come at lower monthly costs, AT&T’s prepaid plans must be paid in full at the onset, driving up your initial costs.
+- Higher upfront costs: While AT&T’s prepaid plans have lower monthly costs, they must be paid in full at the beginning, driving up the initial costs.

-- Activation fees: Though not listed in the monthly price, most of AT&T’s plans require hidden fees for activation.
+- Activation fees: Though not listed in the monthly price, most of AT&T’s plans require hidden activation fees.
 However, these fees can sometimes be waived for AARP members.

 How To Shop with AT&T

-AT&T’s website is a great place to get started in your search for a new phone or plan.
-You’ll find information on a variety of flip phones, smartphones, and different service plans online.
+AT&T’s website is great for searching for a new phone or plan.
+You’ll find online information on various flip phones, smartphones, and different service plans.

-For heavy data users, there are unlimited plans starting at $30 per month per line, featuring 5G access, standard definition streaming, and unlimited talk, text, and data (when you get four lines).
+For heavy data users, unlimited plans start at $65.99 per month per line, featuring 5G access, standard definition streaming, and unlimited talk, text, and data.
+The price is lower the more lines you get: the cost per line per month is $60.99 for two lines, $45.99 for three lines, $35.99 for four lines, or $30.99 for five lines.

-There are also several affordable prepaid phone plans offered by AT&T for those who don’t spend a great deal of time on cellular usage.
-I’d recommend looking into their $25 per month for 8GB of data monthly prepaid phone plan with unlimited talk and text, and data.
+AT&T also offers several affordable prepaid phone plans for those who don’t spend a great deal of time on cellular usage.
+I’d recommend looking into their $25 per month prepaid phone plan with unlimited talk, text, and data, plus 10GB of hotspot data per month.

 AT&T, like Verizon and T-Mobile, offers plans tailored to older adults; however, with AT&T, these plans cannot be purchased online.
-You’ll need to visit the AT&T store in person and present proof of age to secure the offer.
+To secure the offer, you must visit the AT&T store in person and present proof of age.
+Again, these discounted plans are only available to seniors in Florida.

-Once the purchase is made, you may find detailed instructions on the website’s support page to help activate plans and unlock the phones.
-Alternatively, the company has a toll-free number for wireless support.
+Once you place your order, detailed instructions on the website’s support page can help activate plans and unlock phones.
+The company also has a toll-free number for wireless support.

 AT&T Plans for Seniors

-Savings Tip: AT&T offers 10% discounts to AARP members and approximately 25% discount on unlimited plans for veterans.
-An additional $20 discount is applicable on choosing AutoPay and paperless billing.
+Savings Tip: AT&T offers $10 per month per line discounts to AARP members and approximately 25 percent discount on unlimited plans for veterans.
+An additional $10 discount is applicable on choosing AutoPay and paperless billing.

 AT&T Devices